TrasheRacer/TrasheRacer.github.io/docs/about.markdown

 permalink: /about/
 ---

-> THIS IS A WORK OF SPECULATIVE FICTION
+THIS IS A WORK OF SPECULATIVE FICTION.

+NO COPS.

 Twitter: `@trashe_racer`